LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 ### Approximations

 A commonly used simplification in thermal convection modeling is the *Boussinesq* approximation.
-This approximation assumes that all thermodynamic properties remain constant, and adiabatic temperature effects are neglected in the *temperature equation*.
-Spatial density variations are assumed to be small and are only retained in the buoyancy term of the *momentum equation*.
+This approximation assumes that all thermodynamic properties remain constant, and adiabatic temperature effects are neglected in the temperature equation.
+Spatial density variations are assumed to be small and are only retained in the buoyancy term of the momentum equation.
 Under this framework, density becomes a function of temperature and is described using an *equation of state*.

 ### Equation of State